neptune-ai/docs/docs/integrations/tensorboard.rst

 .. code-block:: bash

-  pip install --quiet tensorflow tensorboard neptune-tensorboard
+  pip install tensorflow==2.3.1 tensorboard==2.4.0 neptune-tensorboard==0.5.1

 #.
 You also need minimal familiarity with TensorBoard.
-Have a look at the |tensorboard-install| guide to get started.
+Have a look at the |tensorboard-install| to get started.

 Step 1: Initialize Neptune
 ^^^^^^^^^^^^^^^^^^^^^^^^^^